refinedev/refine/documentation/docs/advanced-tutorials/mutation-mode.md

 });
 ```

-> Mutation mode passed to `<Refine>` will be overriden by the mutation mode passed to data or form hooks and components.
+> Mutation mode passed to `<Refine>` will be overridden by the mutation mode passed to data or form hooks and components.

 ### Supported data hooks